-- From August 2018, TPT has operated a dedicated ring-fenced customer service centre for all DC members to call and speak to a TPT scheme expert. - Online access to individual records. - In September 2020 TPT launched a new DC-specific website, which provides information that members need to know about their scheme, as well as more general information and educational material. - Helplines TPT and Mercer operate helplines for members during office hours (8.30am-5.00pm). - Enquiries email Members can contact the TPT team at Mercer via a dedicated mailbox. - TPT has partnered with Mercer to provide members with an 'at retirement' service in respect of annuities and income drawdown options.
+- TPT operates a dedicated ring-fenced customer service centre for all DC members to call and speak to a TPT scheme expert. - Online access to individual records. - TPT provides a dedicated DC member website, where members can access information about their scheme, as well as more general information and educational material. - Helplines TPT and Mercer operate helplines for members during office hours (8.30am-5.00pm). - Online enquiry portal Members can contact the TPT team at Mercer via a dedicated online portal, 'Contact TPT'.
+Through Contact TPT, members can submit enquiries and upload relevant documents. - TPT has partnered with Mercer to provide members with an 'at retirement' service in respect of annuities and income drawdown options.
 Members are offered a two-tier service with a pricing structure to reflect the level of advice given.
-Members can use Mercer's service or their own independent financial advisor.
+Members can use Mercer's service or their own independent financial adviser.
 Members who choose not to use any such service are still given details of the choices available to them, have the option to obtain guidance from one of Mercer's relationship managers (without charge) and are offered the use of an online facility, the Pensions Calculator (without charge), to assist them to make appropriate retirement choices. - TPT undertakes ongoing customer satisfaction surveys with its members.
 These surveys allow TPT to monitor the perceived quality and service that members are receiving and to identify areas for improvement. - Feedback from members is reviewed on a monthly basis to identify any recurring themes or new issues that may have arisen. - The annual Value for Members report.